Francis II Rákóczi: Places and institutions

 The house in which he lived has been transformed into Rákóczi Museum, Tekirdağ, open to the visitors every day except Mondays.

 Banknotes

 Rákóczi's portrait can be found on Hungarian banknotes.
-Before it had been withdrawn from circulation, it was on the 50-forint note.
+Before it was withdrawn from circulation, it was on the 50-forint note.
 Since then it has been transferred to the 500-forint note.

 Rákóczi March

-A well-known patriotic tune of the 18–19th century (composer unknown), is also named after Rákóczi, as it was reputed to be his favourite, although actually it was composed only in the 1730s.
+A well-known patriotic tune of the 18th–19th centuries (composer unknown) is named after Rákóczi, as it was reputed to be his favourite, although actually it was composed only in the 1730s.
 Hector Berlioz orchestrated the piece, and it was also used by Franz Liszt as the basis of his Hungarian Rhapsody No.15.
 The Rákóczy March remains a popular piece of Hungarian state and military celebrations.